100 Gecs postpone 2022 UK and European headline tour

 The US duo, whose second album ‘10000 Gecs’ is due to arrive in early 2022, announced a string of shows for January and February earlier this year.
 It came ahead of their latest single, last month’s ‘mememe’.

-Following a string of planned performances in Europe, 100 Gecs were set to touch down in the UK on February 9 for a concert at the O2 Forum Kentish Town in London.
-Further performances were scheduled for Manchester (February 11), Dublin (12) and Glasgow (15).
+Following planned performances in Europe, 100 Gecs were set to touch down in the UK on February 9 for a concert at the O2 Forum Kentish Town in London.
+Further stop-offs were scheduled for Manchester (February 11), Dublin (12) and Glasgow (15).

 According to the band’s official website, those shows will now take place in late August and run into September.
-Select dates on their European tour have also been delayed until the summer – see the full revised list here.
+Their European tour has also been delayed until the summer – see the full revised list here.

 100 Gecs’ rescheduled UK and Ireland 2022 tour dates are as follows: